 We suggest you start by looking at our Contact Us page on the website.
 The contact emails for the President, Registrar and Treasurer can be found there.
 Send us an email and you will most definitely be put in contact with whoever will be able to help.

-All notices are sent out via email and TeamPages according to the email addresses you provided upon registration.
+All notices are sent out via email using to email addresses you provide upon registration.
 It is your responsibility to keep us informed of any changes to your email.
-(You will be invited to join TeamPages, a mobile-friendly sports website used by the Lower Mainland Water Polo League to share information about league games; Vipers also uses it to share information about practices and scrimmages.)

-If you change your email or are having problems with TeamPages, please contact the Vipers registrar: email@example.com
+If you change your email or are not receiving notifications, please contact the Vipers registrar: firstname.lastname@example.org

 As long as your child is comfortable in the water, they can join the Minis program.
 Please note that Minis does not replace formal lessons; we strongly encourage you to continue your child’s swimming lessons.
 They will improve more quickly if you do.
 If your child can swim 25 meters unassisted, and they are 8 years old or older, we will encourage them to join the Junior Development program.